bqsgwys/KARMA/KARMA_Reference.md

 ## Usage

+To use the same dataset as we do, download [raw_data]() and unzip it to root directory.
+Then you may able to skip *pdf file content extraction* part and step 1 of *keywords matching*.

 ### pdf file content extraction

 - Run `pdfExtract/GetPaperInfo.py` to extract paper basic info from target directory.
 Output files will be saved as `rawdata/info/info.json`.